Atoms-x/Atoms-x/README.md

 # Hi there! 👋

-My name is Chet Lockwood; I am an associate software engineer and recent Computer Science grad.
+My name is Chet Lockwood; I'm a software engineer at Boeing.
 I am an avid supporter of AI and look forward to the fantastical advances that should come along with its integration.
 I enjoy a wide range of hobbies, but love to ideate and create.
 - ⚡ Fun fact: I am a Green Beret in the US Special Forces

 ## About Me